 Ezek 47.1-23 describes a stream of living water (mayim chaim) coming out from the threshold of the Temple, flowing to the arabah (desert) and emptying into the Dead Sea.
-This will fertilize the barren land and revitalize the salt water of the Dead Sea.
-Then the boundaries of the land is described and how it will be distributed to the twelve tribes.
+This will fertilize the barren land and revitalized and distributed to the twelve tribes.
 The sanctuary water will produce a bounty of food for the people and it alludes to the “well of salvation” in Isa 2.3 and Jer 17.12.
 This living water or “mayim chaim” also alludes to true understanding and true teaching.

 v 1…Then he brought me back to the door of the house (main door of the Temple); and behold, water was flowing from under the threshold of the house toward the east (symbolic of the waters of life and the word of God), for the house (Temple) faced east.
 And the water was flowing down from under, from the right side (south) of the house, from south of the altar.